alanrob17/Implementing-ADO-NET/02-Why-You-Still-Need-to-Know-ADO-NET.md

 ## Object Relational Mapping (ORM)

 These are systems that automatically map related data to objects.
-This abstracts away the database so we are using classes instead of data sets or data table working with a row of data at a time.
-We use LINQwith ORM's to query that data and this can have issues.
+This abstracts away the database so we are using classes instead of data sets or data tables working with a row of data at a time.
+We use LINQ with ORM's to query that data and this can have issues.

 ![Object Relational Mapping](assets/images/object-relational-mapping.jpg "Object Relational Mapping")